 The Sport Social Business Lab, aka SSBL, is an incubator specialized in sport startups for the social good.
 It is part of the INCO network.
 Sport startups are no different from other startups: without a good pitch, they don’t stand a chance to attract investors and grow.
 This is why the SSBL asked Ideas on Stage to animate a three-hour pitch workshop.
 As an avid sportsman who has been active in the Startup ecosystem since 2010, cofounder Pierre Morsa was uniquely qualified to deliver this workshop.

 This September, something special will take place at Wisteria Acres in British Columbia, and it’s not just time with the horses.
 From Friday September 29th through Sunday evening on the 1st of October, Marion Chapsal and her co-facilitator Evelyn McKelvie will guide eight willing and ready women on a journey to find – or fine-tune – their public voice and take the stage alongside, you guessed it, horses.
-They call it, “The Heroine’s Journey”
+They call this workshop and retreat “The Heroine’s Journey”.

 It’s a simple fact that most successful startups are run by men.
 Why?
 Firstly, there are more men than women who decide - or dare - to start companies.
 Secondly, men are more successful at raising funds than women, and even those women who do raise funds end up raising less, on average, than their male counterparts.
 Having spent two years playing in the Silicon Valley arena myself, I’ve seen this truth first hand both in California and now in France.